Palash90/site-assets/blogs/setting-up-a-site/part-1.md

-# Hosting a website online from scratch - Part 1
+# Hosting a website online from scratch - The Design Phase
 This will be a multi-part series on how to host a website on internet from scratch.
 This will be a developer focused series and if you are a developer and want to host your website, keep on reading.
 You may get some idea of the process.

 ## Motivation